vallas01/auth_soloProj_setup-HEROKU-READY/README.md

 Push your project to Heroku.
     git push heroku

+MAKE SURE TO MIGRATE DB AND SEED BEFORE TESTING!!!

 To migrate the production database, run:
     heroku run npm run sequelize db:migrate